micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 > Define the touch behaviors of the component.
 >
 > - Are there different behaviors than in mouse scenarios?
 > - Are touch targets large enough for fat fingers?
-(44x44px recommended as a minimum guidance.)
-For example, the `thumb` of a slider might appear to be small, but the touchable area should reflect a larger area around it.
+(44x44px is the recommended minimum size.)
+For example, the `thumb` of a slider might appear to be small, but the touchable area should be larger.

 ### Screen reader accessibility